rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 ***Charon, the youngest of us*** - reminisced the wolf - ***He sculpted our masks out of the stone of this cave, on those days before he felt the need to be outside of this cave.***

-Sam felt a hint of sweet memories in wolf's voice.
+Sam felt a hint of sweet memories in the wolf's voice.

 ***Enough of this!
 Time is of essence.
-I must not be entertained by mundane chatter, you must attain the glory of the trial of the air.*** - replied wolf standing off his chair.
+I must not be entertained by mundane chatter.
+It seems you have achieved the required learning to go further, you must attain the glory of the trial of the air.
+We shall return to our resting.*** - replied the wolf standing off his chair.

 Sam looked at the spectral shape of the wolf ascend towards the shadows and asked - *"Mr. Wolf?
 If one of you had a name, do you have a name yourself?"*

-The spider spirit looked inquisitively at the wolf, he stopped on the tracks to vanish in the thin air.
+The spider spirit looked inquisitively at the wolf, he had stopped on the tracks to vanish in the thin air.

 ***Names?
 Ah yes!
 We had them once, but those names are long forgotten.*** - replied the wolf.